holoviz/holoviews/README.md

 Usage
 -----

-Once you've installed HoloViews, you can get get a copy of all the examples shown on the website:
+Once you've installed HoloViews, you can get a copy of all the examples shown on the website:

     holoviews --install-examples